hleclerc/Sane_inter/_README.md

 In Sane, functions implementations can be selected according to their a posteriori usage.

 When functions (or methods) that are qualified switchable are called, Sane marks theirs outputs in the graph (including captured variables).
-Before code emission, these marks are sent to the registered “switch procedures”, allowing to change the actual implementations.
+Before code emission, these marks are sent to the registered "switch procedures", allowing to change the actual implementations.

 There possibilities are used in a lot of essential optimisations.
 For instance, the concatenation operator works only with two variables (because it is an operator).
 If we want to concatenate more than two variables using this operator, we may end up with a lot of intermediate allocations and copies.
 A posteriori selection enable to gather the concatenations to avoid the waste.